 Every night at 9 pm, the Fortaleza de San Carlos de la Cabaña (Fortress San Carlos de la Cabaña) holds an official event called the Ceremony of the Cannon Shot (El Cañonazo).
 It’s just what it sounds like: cannons fired from the fortress!

 Don’t forget to pack your bug spray!
 Mosquitos are most active at twilight, which is around the time the cannon is usually fired.
-Read more tips on how to avoid getting pestered by bugs while in Cuba.

 #2.
 Go for Drinks and Live Music at La Fábrica de Arte Cubano